FishlandicFishy/lexicring/archival/languages/genalphid-language.md

 # Genalphid Language

+<i>This file is now deprecated as we move on to https://fishlandicfishy.github.io/genalphid-database.</i>

 <b>Genalphid</b> is a term I have coined to refer to <b>people within Generation Alpha</b>.

 The <b>Genalphid Language</b> is spoken by the Genalphids.
 Not to be confused with "Genalphid English", the Genalphid dialect of English.